BEGINNING, PROCESS AND TRANSFORMATION

 See B&W above before color was added.

 There was so much to be done to reinvigorate this large deserving body of prints.
-Color again would serve as the transcendental means of reaching a place of beauty and unity
+Color again would serve as a means of reaching the place of beauty and unity

-I began this long reconstructive process by returning to the remaining black and white centralized, edition-prints that remained.
+I began this long reconstructive process by returning to the remaining black and white centralized, edition-prints.
 I chose to start with prints that came from the B&W series.
 Unlike the others, Centralized Composite V was printed on black paper with white ink.
 Interesting linear elements were added spontaneously as an interest-added feature to transform the images beyond their ordinary look.
-Ring-like patterns were formed echoing the outer contours of the black central form.
-A force of energy griped the center and outer profiles, expressing peaceful rippling moments of contemplation, concentrically moving outward.
-Other prints would follow using a technical pen and black ink in this linear enhancement approach, .
+Ring-like patterns were formed echoing the outer contours of the central form.
+A force of energy griped the center and outer profiles, expressing peaceful rippling movements, concentrically outward.
+Other prints would follow, this time using a technical pen and black ink that was a linear enhancement approach, .
 See print on right as an example.

 CENTRALIZED COMPOSITE V 1966, 1984 Serigraph/Pen & Ink, Framed: 24.75" Square

-A decade later, after the linear enhancements were done, I decided to use color again, and acrylic paint to create a distinctive atmospheric mood of expressive beauty on the black and white composite edition prints.
+A decadeor so later, after the linear enhancements were done, I decided to use color again, and acrylic paint to create a distinctive atmospheric mood of expressive beauty on the black and white composite edition prints.
 Only the white areas would receive color.
 My tools were small detail brushes: sizes 1, 2, and 3.
-Many prints in this series were transformed into combinations of colors that worked well together, while maintaining the original black areas of the print.
+Many prints in this series were organized into a combinations of colors that worked well together, while maintaining the original black areas of the print.
 Enough prints were finished in this series to prompt me to turn my attention to the last remaining series.
-Finally— I had to face the greatest challenge of all: the miserable failed multicolored print series.
-Finding color solutions proved to be a lot more challenging then was anticipated.
-This was mainly due to the interactive complexity of the selected hues against the preexisting chaos of colors, obliterating the shapes.
+Finally— I had to face the greatest challenge of all: the miserably failed multicolored print series.
+Finding color solutions proved to be a lot challenging, even daunting then was anticipated.
+This was mainly due to the interactive complexity of the selected hues against a preexisting chaos of colors.
 Finding the right mix of colors was an ongoing process.
-Many prints were processed successfully; still many remained hopeful, waiting their turn to become a vital spirit again.
+Many prints were processed successfully; still many waited remaining hopeful, for their turn to become a vital spirit again.

 See print on right as an example.